 Effective branding.
-Stop wasting cash
+Stop wasting cash.

 So, at last, you have a great brand.
 You worked hard with your branding agency, and they have developed a great brand that is sure to get you competitive advantage, and promises increasing market share well into the future.
+But is it really effective branding?

-Not so fast.
 There are three phases to sound and effective branding.
 Phase 1 is the familiar part, when you develop the positioning.

 This is because it is not enough for a brand to be conceived.
 It has to be born into the daily life of prospects and customers, of suppliers and shareholders, not to mention your own employees.